na-na-hi/renget/archive/mmaib.md

 140 H: Negazion under Tyrannus Maopla launch an invasion into the rest of Aurorai 141 H: Nero Eternalis is occupied by Negazion
-143 H: Polaria and Blancopolis declare war on Negazion 144 H: Atlantis attacks Diarnuit
+143 H: Polaria and Blancopolis declare war on Negazion aaa H: The Valkyries are formed by the Polarian King, with Kizuna Ai as leader.
+144 H: Atlantis attacks Diarnuit, bribes Anakondia.
-145 H: Atlantis forms an alliance with Negazion, Diarnuit and Savan jointly declare war on Atlantis 150 H: Cita Azur occupied by Atlantis
+145 H: Atlantis forms an alliance with Negazion, Diarnuit and Savan jointly declare war on Atlantis 150 H: Cita Azur occupied by Atlantis.
-154 H: Diarnuit, Savan, Blancopolis, and Polaria join forces. aaa H: Negazion and Atlantis join forces aaa H: Coerce Cita Azur and Nero Eternalis to join them.
+154 H: Diarnuit, Savan, Blancopolis, and Polaria join forces. aaa H: Negazion and Atlantis join forces, Anakondia stays "neutral".
+(But just really accepting who benefits them better) aaa H: Coerce Cita Azur and Nero Eternalis to join them.
 220 H: Negazion loses Nero Eternalis to Blanc and Polarian forces.
 235 H: Atlantis lost Cita Azur to Diarnuitian and Savanese forces 312 H: Kizuna Ai defeats Tyrannus Maopla at the siege of Blackstar Castle.
 314 H: Diarnuitian, Savanese and Azurian forces rout the last stand of Neptune Castle.
 315 H: Last pockets of resistance eliminated
-316 H: The Sinking was enacted by the Celestium as punishment for Negazion and Atlantis, sinking the latter while reducing the former to an archipelago of barren wastelands.
+316 H: The Sinking was enacted by the Celestium as punishment for Negazion and Atlantis, drowning the majority of both nations.
+***
 346 H: Kizuna Ai laid to rest after dying of old age and battle wear aaa H : Fallen Star Graveyard constructed
 347 H: Kizuna declared a hallowed figure by all of Polaria 350 H: Phoenixes and Dragons break away peacefully from Diarnuit 351 H: Stadt Des Feuers is formed, with Kohryu as its first leader.
+501 H: Last of the Polarian Valkyries dies in peace.
 582 H: Guild Tempus is formed with Polaris Tempest as its first Guild Leader.
 593 H:  Sora Tokino is born.
 610 H: King Covigo ascends the throne from his father, the former King Covaki.